prof-rossetti/intro-to-python/exercises/web-app/README.md

 ### Deploying to Production

-After demonstrating the ability to successfully run the web app locally, repeat the process that you followed when [deploying a web service](/exercises/web-service/deploying.md) to upload the source code onto a remote server:
+After demonstrating the ability to successfully run the web app locally, repeat the process we followed when [deploying the web service](/exercises/web-service/deploying.md) to upload an updated copy of the source code onto the server:

 ```sh
 git push heroku main